au-ts/lionsos.org/content/docs/use/language_support/libc.md

 2. Syscall implementations: Functionality found in `lib/libc/posix/`.
 3. Compiler runtime helpers: Low-level arithmetic and runtime support from `lib/libc/compiler_rt/`.

+### Available Functionality

+Syscall implementation is not comprehensive.
+Below is a summary of what can be expected to work.

+- Standard I/O: `STDOUT` and `STDERR` are opened by default on the expected file descriptors and will output to a connected serial subsystem, enabling `printf`.
+- File System: Standard operations `open`/`openat`, `read`/`readv`,
+`write`/`writev`, `lseek`, and `close` are available for regular files, as well as `fstat`/`fstatat`.
+Directories can be created with `mkdirat`.
+- Networking: Client-related socket operations are supported.
+Sockets can be created with `socket`, used to `connect` to a server, `sendto` data, and `recvfrom` data.
+Additional networking support is currently being worked on.
+- Memory: Basic heap management is available via `brk`.
+- Other: An insecure implementation of `getrandom` (based on `rand`) is available.

 ## musllibc Fork: Syscall Redirection